Iconic Pacenti P-Dent design allows for stems as short as 20mm

 New owners of Pacenti, Luke Humphreys and Matthias Wiessler, purchased Pacenti from Kirk Pacenti and their main aim is to improve availability of their unique products.

-Kirk Pacenti opens up a hole new world of possibilities with his new stem and bar design.
+With new 20mm and 25mm lengths Pacenti opens up a hole [sic] new world of possibilities with their new P-DENT combo.
+Bigger dimples equals shorter stems.

-This is the first stem shorter than 30 mm that does not come with a height penalty, such as the 10mm Mondraker Forward Geometry system.
+This is the first stem shorter than 35mm that does not come with a height penalty, such as the 10mm Mondraker Forward Geometry system.

 The P-Dent system simply added a dimple in the centre of the handlebar that allowed it to wrap around the steerer tube, bringing it closer to the rider and allowing for a shorter stem.